 This Inspection will place emphasis on the applicant’s QA program, document control, and methodologies for data collection, analysis, and evaluation.
 This includes a review of the methodology for data collection, analysis, and evaluation for geology, hydrology, and seismology determinations for the foundations of SSCs important to safety.
 Inspection of geotechnical and site characterization activities will be conducted using the guidance contained in IP 45052, “Review of Geotechnical and Site Characterization Activities.”

 Additionally, the team will review the applicant’s oversight of contracted activities to ensure the applicant has effective control of all work and the proper implementation of the required elements of the QA program.
-The team will review a suitable sample of in-process documents related to ESP site characterization activities to verify the effective implementation of the applicant and contractor’s QA programs. hostDivision of Site Safety and Environmental Analysis (DSEA), as necessary.
+The team will review a suitable sample of in-process documents related to ESP site characterization activities to verify the effective implementation of the applicant and contractor’s QA programs.
+These inspections will be led by the host region in cooperation with DCIP and technical support provided by Division of Site Safety and Environmental Analysis (DSEA), as necessary.
 Follow-up inspections will be performed as necessary.

 07.02 Post-Docketing QA Program Inspection .
 The objective of a post-docketing QA program inspection is to provide the staff with reasonable assurance that the QA program has been effectively implemented.
 This objective is consistent with regulations that govern all stages of the licensing process.
 Assigned NRC inspectors will verify whether activities affecting quality are conducted under the appropriate provisions of Appendix B to 10 CFR Part 50.
 Effective implementation of the QA program shall provide reasonable assurance of the integrity and reliability of the ESP data or analysis that would affect the performance of safety-related SSCs.